markusand/perestroika-css/README.md

 button.is-alert { @include btn-color(#f65, #fff); }
 ```

+If using SCSS remember to add postcss autoprefixer to your build!

 **Option 2**

 Load from CDN.
 This option loads raw compiled CSS that cannot be customized.